uclixngithubclassroom/classroom/README.md

 	 kubectl logs <ruby_rails_podID>

 Open a new browser and enter \<IP address\>:5000 to see the GitHub Classroom that you have deployed.
+Before that, make sure the Homepage URL and Authorization callback URL in the setting of OAuth Apps is correct.

 ### Production environment variables